-Our future success is dependent on our ability to successfully commercialize ARCALYST and to develop, obtain regulatory approval for and successfully commercialize one or more of our current or future product candidates.
+Our future success is dependent on our ability to continue to commercialize ARCALYST and to develop, obtain regulatory approval for and successfully commercialize one or more of our current or future product candidates.
 Upon approval from the FDA of the commercial marketing of ARCALYST in the United States for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years and older in March 2021, we assumed the sales and distribution of ARCALYST for the previously approved indications in the United States and will evenly split profits on sales with Regeneron, where profits are determined after deducting certain commercialization expenses subject to specified limits, from ARCALYST sales.
-However, as a company we have limited experience obtaining marketing approval for product candidates, commercializing a therapeutic, supporting sales, marketing, and distribution activities and maintaining applicable infrastructure for these activities either directly and/or through agreements with third parties; as a result we may not be successful in commercializing ARCALYST or any future approved product candidates, if any, thus potentially impairing the commercial potential of ARCALYST and our other product candidates to generate any revenue.
+However, as a company we have limited experience obtaining marketing approval for product candidates, commercializing a therapeutic, supporting sales, marketing, and distribution activities and maintaining applicable infrastructure for these activities either directly and/or through agreements with third parties; as a result we may not be able to continue to commercialize ARCALYST or successfully commercialize any future approved product candidates, if any, thus potentially impairing the commercial potential of ARCALYST and our other product candidates.

-On May 18, 2020, we completed a follow-on offering of 2,760,000 Class A common shares, inclusive of the exercise of the underwriters' overallotment option at a public offering price of \$18.25 and a concurrent private placement of 1,600,000 Class A1 common shares at an offering price of \$18.25 per share for aggregate gross proceeds of \$79.6 million.
+On May 18, 2020, we completed a follow-on offering of 2,760,000 Class A common shares, inclusive of the exercise of the underwriters' overallotment option at a public offering price of \$18.25 per share and a concurrent private placement of 1,600,000 Class A1 common shares at an offering price of \$18.25 per share for aggregate gross proceeds of \$79.6 million.
 The aggregate net proceeds to us from the follow-on offering and concurrent private placement, inclusive of the over-allotment option exercise, was \$74.5 million after deducting underwriting discounts and commissions, placement agent fees and other offering costs.

-On July 24, 2020, we completed a follow-on offering of 5,952,381 Class A common shares, at a public offering price of \$21.00 and a concurrent private placement of 1,428,572 Class A1 common shares at an offering price of \$21.00 per share for aggregate gross proceeds of \$155.0 million.
+On July 24, 2020, we completed a follow-on offering of 5,952,381 Class A common shares, at a public offering price of \$21.00 per share and a concurrent private placement of 1,428,572 Class A1 common shares at an offering price of \$21.00 per share for aggregate gross proceeds of \$155.0 million.
 The aggregate net proceeds to us from the follow-on offering and concurrent private placement was \$146.0 million after deducting underwriting discounts and commissions, placement agent fees and other offering costs.

 We have incurred significant operating losses since inception.
-Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates, if approved.
-Our net losses were \$91.0 million and \$63.9 million for the six months ended June 30, 2021 and 2020, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$608.5 million.
+Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the continued commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates, if approved.
+Our net losses were \$121.6 million and \$107.7 million for the nine months ended September 30, 2021 and 2020, respectively.
+As of September 30, 2021, we had an accumulated deficit of \$639.1 million.
 We expect to continue to incur significant operating losses for at least the next several years as we advance our product candidates through preclinical and clinical development and, ultimately, seek regulatory approval.
 In addition, we expect to continue to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution of ARCALYST.
-We may also incur expenses in connection with the inlicensing or acquisition of additional product candidates.
+We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.